 Interpreting the results

-When your report comes back, pay special attention to pH, since New England lawns are often on the acidic side and may need periodic liming.
+When your report comes back, pay special attention to pH, since lawns in this area are often on the acidic side and may need additional liming.
 Cool-season grasses generally perform best when pH is closer to neutral, which improves nutrient availability and makes every fertilizer dollar more effective.

 Your nutrient levels (especially phosphorus and potassium) will usually be placed into categories like low, adequate, or high, with tailored recommendations on how much to apply.
-The organic matter and cation exchange capacity (CEC) values help you understand your soil’s ability to hold moisture and nutrients, which is especially important in glacial and loamy soils typical of New England.
+The organic matter and cation exchange capacity (CEC) values help you understand your soil’s ability to hold moisture and nutrients.

 Turning your soil test into a lawn plan

-Once you understand your soil, you can build a targeted lawn care plan instead of relying on generic “4-step” programs.
-That might mean applying lime in fall to gradually raise pH, choosing a fertilizer blend that adds only what your soil is missing, and topdressing with compost to improve organic matter over time.
+Once you understand your soil, you can build a targeted lawn care plan instead of relying on a generic “4-step” program from the hardware store.
+That might mean applying extra lime to gradually raise pH, apply fertilizer at the appropriate rate that adds what your soil is missing, and topdressing with compost or applying ‘micro nutrients’ to improve organic matter over time.

 Repeat soil testing every 2–3 years (or after major changes) to track progress and adjust your approach as the soil improves.
 With this simple habit, we can transform thin, struggling turf into a resilient, attractive lawn that handles tough winters and hot, dry spells far better—without guesswork or unnecessary chemicals.